-We aim to offer a first class diagnostic and reference facility for the diagnosis of parastic infections.
-We are also strongly committed to active research into parasites and their diagnosis, and to the provision of training for pathology staffs, other healthcare professionals and those working in the control of infectious diseases.
+We aim to offer a first class diagnostic and reference facility for the diagnosis of parasitic infections.
+We are also strongly committed to active research into parasites and their diagnosis, and to the provision of training for pathology staff, other healthcare professionals and those working in the control of infectious diseases.

-MRL and DPL services are offered to all hospitals, Public Health England and NHS laboratories, General Practitioners and private medical laboratories throughout the UK and abroad.
+MRL and DPL services are offered to all hospitals, UK HSA and NHS laboratories, General Practitioners and private medical laboratories throughout the UK and abroad.
 We also offer expertise in the identification of faecal parasites in non-human primates.